mtassia/TIAMMAt/README.md

 Additionally, confirm the domain models and the Pfam database input (`-p`) are the same version before running TIAMMAt.
 This can be confirmed by searching for the domain accession(s) in the local uncompressed `Pfam-A.hmm` (e.g., via `grep`).
 Versioning differences between downloaded models and `Pfam-A.hmm` is often only a problem if you are working on an HPC with a pre-downloaded `Pfam-A.hmm` file.

-**Example input structure:**
+**Example input structure (from Example Workflow):**
 - `-d /path/to/Proteomes/` contains:
   >- ProteomeA.fa
   >- ProteomeB.fasta
-- `-m /path/to/Target_Pfams/` contains:
+- `-m /path/to/PfamModels/` contains:
   >- PF00069_Pkinase.fasta
   >- PF00069_Pkinase.hmm
   >- PF00240_Ubiquitin.fasta
   >- PF00240_Ubiquitin.hmm
 - `-p /path/to/Pfam.hmm`

-CAUTION: All fasta-formatted files within the `-d` dataset directory will be used for domain revision.
-As such, _**do not**_ include fasta files within this directory which *are not* intended to be used for revision.
+CAUTION: All fasta-formatted files within the `-d` dataset directory will be used for domain revision. **As such, *do not* include fasta files within this directory which *are not* intended to be used for revision.**

 CAUTION: `tiammat` *should not* be run with nucleotide input - cannot currently detect the sequence alphabet of the input.
 See *Known Issues* section below.